 Trade plays a key role in Vietnam’s economic development strategy and a range of multilateral and bilateral trade agreements under negotiation reflect this importance.

 The EU and Vietnam officially launched negotiations for the Free Trade Agreement (FTA) in June 2012.
-After 14 rounds of negotiations, the FTA negotiations were formally concluded in Brussels in December 2015.
+The European Union and Vietnam finished negotiating the FTA in Brussels in December 2015 after 14 rounds of negotiations.
+In July 2018, the EU and Vietnam concluded the Investment Protection Agreement (IPA).

-This EU-Vietnam FTA is a modern and comprehensive deal.
-It will remove nearly all tariffs on goods traded between the two economies.
-It shows the shared conviction of the EU and Vietnam that trade is essential to growth, the creation of jobs and sustainable development.
+The EU-Vietnam FTA and the Investment Protection Agreement (IPA) are modern and comprehensive deals.
+They will remove nearly all tariffs on goods traded between the two economies.
+They show the shared conviction of the EU and Vietnam that trade is essential to growth, the creation of jobs and sustainable development.

 Besides eliminating tariffs, Vietnam will also remove almost all of its export duties.
 The agreement will equally create new market access opportunities in services and investment.
 Vietnam has agreed to liberalise trade in financial services, telecommunications, transport, and postal and courier services.
 On investment, Vietnam will open its market to the EU by removing or easing limitations on certain sectors e.g. manufacturing of food and beverages, of ceramics or plastic products).

 On government procurement, the EU and Vietnam have agreed on disciplines largely in line with Government Procurement Agreement (GPA) rules of the WTO, achieving a degree of transparency comparable to other EU Free Trade Agreements with developed countries and more advanced developing countries.